Back

 Groceries

 Cooking basics (salt, oil, herbs) are provided by the Finca.
-Local sourcing is encouraged through manifesto promoting buying from local vendors rather than chain stores.
+Local sourcing is encouraged — the manifesto specifically recommends using the small village store over chain supermarkets and buying from the local vendors who visit the Finca.

 Nearby vendors

-Small store in town, recommended over chain stores for local shopping
+Small local store in the nearby village, recommended over chain supermarkets for everyday shopping

 Local bread vendor that passes by the Finca front door every Monday